Oprah's next mission: Win advertisers with OWN vision

 "As with any cable start-up, it is going to take time" to build audiences, Logan said.

-An upcoming game show, "Are You Normal, America?" will have people answering personal questions such as whether they read their boyfriends' e-mails or perform chores naked.

-OWN also ordered 10 new episodes of "Welcome to Sweetie Pie's" about a family-run soul food restaurant, and a third season of "Oprah's Master Class," where famous people share life lessons.

-Winfrey has said launching the channel too early was one of her "101 mistakes."
-She committed to working hard to fix the network."
+Winfrey has said launching the network too early was one of her "101 mistakes."
+She committed to working hard to fix the network.

 SUBSCRIBER FEES